nikosmatsa/Stochastic-Numerical-Methods-/README.md

 In order to run the uploaded files you have to install python 3 from here https://www.python.org/downloads/ or (preferred) to download Anaconda from here https://www.anaconda.com/products/individual and open Jupyter Notebook.

-Hope you find it helpful in order to understand the implementation of numerical methods in staochastic processes.
+Hope you find it helpful in order to understand the implementation of numerical methods in stochastic processes.